 This article explains how to use Structured Streaming with Azure Event Hubs and Azure Databricks clusters.

-The Azure Event Hubs Spark Connector, developed by Microsoft, requires Databricks Runtime 3.5 LTS or above.
+The Azure Event Hubs Spark Connector, developed by Microsoft, requires Databricks Runtime 3.5 LTS (Unsupported) or above.

 For current release support, see “Latest Releases” in the Azure Event Hubs Spark Connector project readme file.

 Create a library in your Azure Databricks workspace using the Maven coordinate

 This connector is updated regularly, and a more recent version may be available: we recommend that you pull the latest connector from the Maven repository

 body is always provided as a byte array.
 Use

 cast("string") to explicitly deserialize the

 Let’s start with a quick example: WordCount.
 The following notebook is all that it takes to run WordCount using Structured Streaming with Azure Event Hubs.

 Azure Event Hubs WordCount with Structured Streaming notebook